timunism/dashMod/README.md

 to transition between the two, while maintaining a similar color accent, scheme, & palette as well (optional).

 # NOTE
-DashMod is dependent on private source code to work out-of-the-box.
+DashMod requires private source code to work out-of-the-box.
 For more info contact me on: `timunism@gmail.com`